 “For the youth piece, the spin-offs have been amazing, just amazing … By 2003, there were 30 other states that had created youth philanthropy initiatives.
 There are at least a dozen countries — and probably more by now, because every time I talk to people from around the world I keep hearing, ‘Oh, we’ve started the youth philanthropy initiative in our — and we read your report.’
 It’s really amazing.
 From South Africa, to Northern Ireland, to Australia.
 The entire country of Australia has engaged in youth grantmaking.
 In Canada, every community foundation has engaged young people in grantmaking.”

-Dr. Tice also worked with the Michigan Community Service Commission (MCSC) as evaluator of their first grant, helping to document the grantmaking process and program results as a model for successive MCSC initiatives.
-At the time, said Dr. Tice, “it [the commission] was innovative and new in the country — a new idea.”
+Tice worked with the Michigan Community Service Commission (MCSC) as evaluator of their first grant, helping to document the grantmaking process and program results as a model for successive MCSC initiatives.
+At the time, “it [the commission] was innovative and new in the country — a new idea.”
 The state of Michigan had one of the very first community service commissions, appointed by Gov. John Engler prior to the passage of the federal legislation forming the Corporation for National and Community Service.
 Since the 1990s, she has supported a broad range of innovative philanthropic efforts by Michigan foundations and their partners.

 Latin American Studies